Canop/broot/website/docs/tricks.md

 When you hit `enter` on a directory, it's focused and the filter is reset.

-If you want to keep the filter, for example to search deeper, you may use `:focus` instead.
+If you want to keep the filter, for example to search deeper, you may use `:open_stay_filter` instead (and you can bind it to a key shortut).

-Similarly, `:back` keeps can be used in place of `esc` to keep the filter when going to the previous state.

 ## Run an script or program from broot